The Masada Snake Path is one of the most iconic hikes in Israel and one that is steeped in history.

 Absolutely.
 Even as a non-hiker.
 Just look at that Sunrise at Masada – it’s the perfect reward for your early morning hike up Snake Path.

-So there you have it – hopefully we have inspired you to hike Masada at sunrise via the Snake Path (or simply shown you the best ways for visiting Masada if you don’t want to hike) & given you a brief history of Masada along with general hiking/travel tips to help make the climb as straight-forward and simple as possible.
+So there you have it – hopefully, we have inspired you to hike Masada Snake Path at sunrise via the Snake Path (or simply show you the best ways for visiting Masada if you don’t want to hike) & given you a brief history of Masada along with general hiking/travel tips to help make the climb as straight-forward and simple as possible.